 Requirements for Financial Aid Eligibility

-Cal Poly performs an annual FA SAP review to determine if you are maintaining satisfactory progress toward the completion of your degree.
+Cal Poly performs an annual FA SAP review at the end of the spring quarter to determine if you are maintaining satisfactory progress toward the completion of your degree.
 All students are reviewed regardless of whether or not they are receiving financial aid.
 Financial Aid Satisfactory Academic Progress is federally defined and does not necessarily mirror Cal Poly’s Academic probation or disqualification rules.
 Students who do not meet FA SAP standards may be disqualified from receiving financial aid.

 You may continue receiving financial aid by meeting all of the following requirements: